5 Major Types of Climates in the World: Understand Climate Zones

 Areas that have polar climates

-As its name would indicate, these climate zones just can be found near both poles of the planet.
-Well, according to Blue Planet Biomes, the areas with pole climates usually have only 4 months of temperatures above freezing point.
+As their name indicates, these climate zones can be found near both poles of the planet.
+According to Blue Planet Biomes, the areas with pole climates usually have only four months of temperatures above freezing.

 Subtypes of polar climates

-There are 2 subtypes of polar climates, including tundra climates and ice cap climates.
-To tell the truth, ice cap climates are the coldest on Earth.
-Even in summers, temperatures rarely rise over the freezing point.
+There are 2 subtypes of polar climates, including tundra and ice cap climates.
+Ice cap climates are the coldest on Earth.
+Even in summers, temperatures rarely rise above the freezing point.

-About tundra climates, well, they are dry, with a short, chilly summer and, of course, a bitterly cold winter.
-The continuous permafrost lies under lots of the treeless tundra regions.
+Tundra climates are dry, with a short, chilly summer and, of course, a bitterly cold winter.
+The continuous permafrost lies under many treeless tundra regions.

 Conclusion

-These are the five primary types of climates on Earth and their subtypes.
-As you can see, each one of them has unique characteristics that differentiate them from the other.
-Knowing about those things is so interesting, right?
-And that’s it for today’s article “What are the major types of climates in the world?”, we hope you enjoyed it.
+That’s 5 types of climates in the world and their characteristics, as well as their subtypes.
+As you can see, each one has unique characteristics that differentiate it from the others.
+Knowing about those things is so interesting.
+We hope you enjoyed it.

 0 Comments